Habeebamoo/GoMail/README.md

 .\gomail.exe -a save -from "youremail" -password "your-generated-app-password"
 ```

+### NB: you only have to go through this stress once

 2. ***Second Compose your message in the res/message.txt***

 3. Third send your msg to your reciever